qbeyond/terraform-azurerm-archetype-lib/README.md

 ----

 This [repository](https://github.com/qbeyond/terraform-azurerm-archetype-lib) is our central library of custom policy (set) definitions.
 Policies defined here will be usable by CAF archetypes.
-Over this Module, named [archetype-lib](https://registry.terraform.io/modules/qbeyond/archetype-lib/azurerm/latest), all q.beyond archetype-, policy-, policy set- and roledefinitions and policy assignments will be summarized in one folder with all the azurerm compatible definitions and assignments.
+Via this Module, named [archetype-lib](https://registry.terraform.io/modules/qbeyond/archetype-lib/azurerm/latest), all q.beyond archetype-, policy-, policy set- and roledefinitions and policy assignments will be summarized in one folder with all the azurerm compatible definitions and assignments.
-That folder will containin the external and the q.beyond definitions and assignments.
-The planed usecase is to hand the output `merged_library` of this Module to the CAF-Module, as it can only handle one Folder as input containing definitions and assignements.
+That folder will contain the external and the q.beyond definitions and assignments.
+The planned usecase is to hand the output `merged_library` of this Module to the CAF-Module, as it can only handle one Folder as input containing definitions and assignments.

 ## Root Repository Structure
 - archetypes is a folder just containing archetype definitions: no subfolders, the name serves as description
 - The main categories used by archetypes: policy_definition, role_definitions
-  - they each contain folders named by the topics that the policys or roles are for
+  - they each contain folders named by the corresponding topics of the policies and roles
     - they each can contain a folder with tests for themselves
     - they each contain their needed policy-, policy set- and roledefinitions and policy assignments
-- .tf files that are the archetype-lib module
+- .tf files that that make up the archetype-lib module
 - folder for examples
   - contains folders of examples on how to use this module.
 Each example is described in this README under "Examples"